valancej/documentation/_general/integrations/snyk.md

 [Snyk](https://www.Snyk.com) is an automated way to check for security vulnerabilities with your dependencies.

 Starting with Snyk and Codeship is fast and easy.
-[Their documentation](https://snyk.io/docs/) does a great job of providing more information, in addition to the setup instructions below.
+[The Snyk documentation](https://snyk.io/docs/) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro